Plymouth, Massachusetts: Mayflower II

 The Mayflower II is a full-size replica of the Mayflower, the ship which brought the Pilgrims to Plymouth in 1620.
 It is located at the State Pier in Plymouth Center.
 The ship is open as a museum about the Pilgrims' historic voyage from Plymouth, England, and is considered a faithful replica of the original Mayflower.
-It is officially a part of Plimoth Plantation.
+It is officially a part of Plimoth Patuxet.

 The ship was built in Brixham, England in 1956, and sailed to Plymouth across the Atlantic Ocean in 1957 by famous mariner Alan Villiers.
 The ship is still seaworthy, and routinely takes voyages around Plymouth Harbor.
 In the year 2007, the Mayflower II celebrated the 50th anniversary of its arrival in Plymouth.

 Other sites

 Historic interest

 In addition to the Plymouth Rock Memorial, several other monuments were constructed in celebration of Plymouth's tricentennial.
 These include statues of Massasoit and William Bradford, and a sarcophagus containing the bones of the 51 Pilgrims who died in the winter of 1620, which rests atop Cole's Hill.

 Pilgrim Hall Museum, founded in 1824, is the oldest continually operating museum in the United States.
 It is located in Plymouth Center.
+The Jabez Howland House is the only house in which one of the Pilgrims lived that still stands.
 Plymouth also features the National Monument to the Forefathers, which was dedicated in 1889.
 Standing at 81 ft tall, it is the tallest free-standing solid granite monument in the United States.
-Other notable historical sites include the Plimoth Grist Mill, a working replica of an original mill built in 1636 (also officially a part of Plimoth Plantation), as well as the 1640 Richard Sparrow House, the oldest house still standing in Plymouth.
+Other notable historical sites include the Plimoth Grist Mill, a working replica of an original mill built in 1636 (also officially a part of Plimoth Patuxet), as well as the 1640 Richard Sparrow House, the oldest house still standing in Plymouth.
 At the edge of the town on Route 80 is Parting Ways, a 94 acre site that is notable for containing the remains of four former slaves who fought in the American Revolutionary War and their families.
 Other historic houses include the Mayflower House Museum.

-There are 21 locations in Plymouth that appear on the National Register of Historic Places, including Plymouth Rock, Cole's Hill, and Pilgrim Hall.
+There are 21 locations in Plymouth that appear on the National Register of Historic Places, including Plymouth Rock, Cole's Hill, Parting Ways, and Pilgrim Hall.